wottle/HDI-45-Adapters/README.md

 # HDI-45 Adapters

 > [!CAUTION]
-> This repo is currently a work in progress.
-Please do not use these files to produce an adapter at this point.
-Once I have verified everything here is correct, This message will go away and I will send out noticed on the TinkerDifferent and 68kmla forums.
+> This repo is a work in progress.
+I have ordered using the PCBs and the HD-15 version of the 3d printed case from JLCPCB, but I have added a new version of the DA-15 adpater 3D case that I have not yet received to verify it fits perfectly.
+I have printed both on my local Ender 3D printer and they work very well.
+But produce at your own risk and send me feedback if you have to adjust the 3D printer settings on your setup.

 ## History
 If you want to learn more about why this adapter is needed and how it came to be, take a look at the [history](HISTORY.md).